quangChe/angularjs-tutorial/README.md

 ### {{expressions}}

-**Expressions** are essentially the same as ng-bind.
-However, rather than having to place scope variables inside of the ng-bind markers as an attribute of an element we can place them inside double curly braces **{{ }}** like so:
+**Expressions** are essentially the same as ngBind.
+However, rather than having to place scope variables inside of the ngBind markers as an attribute of an element we can place them inside double curly braces **{{ }}** like so:

 *index.html*
 ```